fuentesbusco/.github/profile/README.md

 ## 🚀 How I Help (My Methodology)

--   **1. Discovery Workshop (Strategy):** A 2-week sprint to de-risk your project.
+-   **Discovery Workshop (Strategy):** A 2-week sprint to de-risk your project.
 We define the business problem, user flow, and technical architecture *before* writing the first line of code.
--   **2. Scalable MVP (SaaS in 90 Days):** I build your product's v1.0.
+-   **Scalable MVP (SaaS in 90 Days):** I build your product's v1.0.
 This is not a throwaway prototype; it's your business's foundation, ready to scale.
--   **3. AI Ecosystem (Orchestration):** I don't just integrate AI, I orchestrate it.
+-   **AI Ecosystem (Orchestration):** I don't just integrate AI, I orchestrate it.
 I implement our `Prompt Engine API` and `Memory Service` to build AI that learns, is secure, and is governable.
--   **4. Software Architecture (Full-Stack):** End-to-end development, from microservice APIs (NestJS) and cloud infrastructure (AWS) to mobile apps (Flutter) and web dashboards (Angular).
+-   **Software Architecture (Full-Stack):** End-to-end development, from microservice APIs (NestJS) and cloud infrastructure (AWS) to mobile apps (Flutter) and web dashboards (Angular).

 ## 🧰 Core Tech Stack